Surgical options include:

 - Pain – rarely complex regional pain syndrome

 - Bleeding, bruising

 - Recurrence – especially from a sutured repair

 - Swelling under scar - less with vertical scar

-- Adhesions – rarely bowel obstruction(rare with the sublay dual surface mesh)
+- Adhesions – rarely bowel obstruction(much less with the dual surface mesh)